cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 When you created your react app, these two files were generated automatically.
 Replace their contents with the following

+>NOTE: These can also be downloaded from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps)

 index.css:

 ```css